The Complexity of Approximating Bounded-Degree Boolean \sharp CSP: Introduction

-These results of Schaefer and Bulatov restrict the size of the domain but allow relations of arbitrary arity in the constraint language.
-The converse restriction --- relations of restricted arity over arbitrary finite domains --- has also been studied in depth.
-In particular, the case where $\Gamma$ consists of a single binary relation corresponds exactly to the directed graph homomorphism problem, and to undirected graph homomorphism if we further restrict the relation to be symmetric.
-In the latter case, Hell and \Nesetril{} have shown that $\CSP(E)\in \Ptime{}$ if $E$ is the edge relation of an undirected bipartite graph or a graph with a self-loop and $\CSP(E)$ is \NPtime{}-complete if $E$ is the edge relation of any other undirected graph \cite{HN1990:H-color}.
-The case where $E$ is the edge relation of a loop-free directed graph is currently open.
-Hell and \Nesetril{} conjecture that, for any binary relation $E$, $\CSP(E)$ is either in \Ptime{} or \NPtime{}-complete \cite[Conjecture~5.12]{HN2004:Homomorphisms}, though we are not aware of any conjecture on what form this dichotomy might take.
+Restricting to relations of fixed arity over arbitrary finite domains has also been studied in depth.
+In particular, requiring $\Gamma$ to be a single binary relation gives the directed graph homomorphism problem, and the undirected graph homomorphism problem if the relation is also required to be symmetric.
+Hell and \Nesetril{} have shown that, for every symmetric binary relation $E$, $\CSP(E)$ is either in \Ptime{} or is \NPtime{}-complete~\cite{HN1990:H-color}.
+They conjecture that this holds for all binary relations.

-Note that, for all $\Gamma$ discussed above, $\CSP(\Gamma)$ has been either in \Ptime{} or \NPtime{}-complete.
-Feder and Vardi have conjectured that this holds for every constraint language.
-Ladner has shown that no such dichotomy can exist for the whole of \NPtime{} because, if $\Ptime{}\neq \NPtime{}$, there is an infinite, strict hierarchy between the two \cite{Lad1975:Reducibility}.
-However, there are problems in \NPtime{}, such as graph Hamiltonicity and even connectedness, that cannot be expressed as $\CSP(\Gamma)$ for any finite $\Gamma\,$\footnote{Every $\CSP(\Gamma)$ is defined by a sentence of existential monadic second-order logic.
-However, no formula of that logic defines the class of connected graphs \cite{Fag1975:Monadic,FSV1995:Monadic} and it follows from the proof of this that Hamiltonicity is also not definable.} and Ladner's diagonalization does not seem to be expressible in CSP \cite{FV1998:MMSNP}.
-Resolving Hell and \Nesetril{}'s conjecture for a certain class of relatively simple acyclic digraphs would immediately resolve the dichotomy for CSP \cite{FV1998:MMSNP}.
+In all the above cases, $\CSP(\Gamma)$ has been either in \Ptime{} or \NPtime{}-complete and Feder and Vardi have conjectured that this holds for all $\Gamma$~\cite{FV1998:MMSNP}.
+No such dichotomy can exist for the whole of \NPtime{} because Ladner has shown that either $\Ptime{} = \NPtime{}$ or there is an infinite, strict hierarchy between the two \cite{Lad1975:Reducibility}.
+However, a dichotomy for CSP is possible as there are problems in \NPtime{}, such as graph Hamiltonicity and even connectedness, that cannot be expressed as $\CSP(\Gamma)$\footnote{This follows from the observation that any set $S$ of structures (e.g., graphs) that is definable in CSP has the property that, if $A\in S$ and there is a homomorphism $B\to A$, then $B\in S$; neither the set of Hamiltonian nor connected graphs has this property.} and Ladner's diagonalization does not seem to be expressible in CSP \cite{FV1998:MMSNP}.
+Resolving Hell and \Nesetril{}'s conjecture for a class of simple acyclic digraphs would immediately resolve the CSP dichotomy \cite{FV1998:MMSNP}, though recent work on the dichotomy has focused on methods from universal algebra --- see, for example, \cite{Bul2006:Ternary, CJ2006:Constraints} and the references there.